Houston Fire Department

 500 Jefferson, Ste.
 1700

 Houston, TX 77002

-Samuel Peña is a 24-year veteran of the fire service and has been chief of the Houston Fire Department (HFD) since December 19, 2016.
-Chief Peña leads one of the largest municipal fire departments in the country, with approximately 4,000 personnel and an annual budget of over $490 million.
-He previously served over 3 years as fire chief in El Paso, Texas.
+Samuel Peña is a 28-year veteran of the fire service and has been chief of the Houston Fire Department (HFD) since December 19, 2016.
+Chief Peña leads the third largest municipal fire department in the country with approximately 3,900 personnel and an annual budget of over $559 million.
+He previously served 3 years 9 months as fire chief in El Paso, Texas.

-Memberships: International Association of Fire Chiefs; Metropolitan Fire Chiefs Association, National Fire Protection Association (NFPA); National Association of Search and Rescue.
+Memberships: International Association of Fire Chiefs (IAFC); IAFC Terrorism and Homeland Security Committee; Metropolitan Fire Chiefs Association, National Fire Protection Association (NFPA); National Association of Search and Rescue.